stephenhouser/k40-whisperer/README.md

 ## macOS Development Notes

-To create a new patch file to be used by `update-macOS.sh`, when needed, which should be rarely:
+To create a new patch file to be used by `update-macOS.sh`, when needed.
+Q: Should this be done every version update?
+I think maybe.

 ```
 rm macOS.patch